 Choosing the best email hosting for your project is a tough and often all too confusing process.
 It’s tough especially because there is no such thing as an absolute “best email hosting” – there is only the email hosting that is right for you considering all the tradeoffs.

-Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best email hosting (updated 2017) for your website based on your preferences.
+Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best email hosting (updated 2017) for your website based on your preferences or skip to summary.

 Best Email Hosting Quiz Choices

 |Name||Best if you want…||Discounts!|

 |InMotion||…email hosting bundled with web hosting & great customer support.||See Plans.|

 |Google Apps||…all the power & versatility of Google secured for your business.||See Plans.|

 |NameCheap||…super-cheap plans bundled w/ a top domain name provider.||See Plans.|

 |Bluehost||…brand name email hosting bundled with web hosting.||See Plans.|